Władysław IV Vasa: Childhood

 Much of his curriculum was likely designed by Father Piotr Skarga, much respected by Sigismund III.
 Władysław studied for several years in the Kraków Academy, and for two years, in Rome.

 At the age of 10, he received his own prince court.
 He formed a friendship with brothers Adam and Stanisław Kazanowski.
-It was reported that young Władysław was interested in arts; later this led to him becoming an important patron of the arts.
+It was reported that young Władysław was interested in the arts; later, this led to him becoming an important patron of the arts.
 He spoke and wrote in German, Italian and Latin.